 The evil one makes us see and condemn our frailty, whereas the Spirit brings it to light with tender love.
 Tenderness is the best way to touch the frailty within us.
 Pointing fingers and judging others are frequently signs of an inability to accept our own weaknesses, our own frailty.
 Only tender love will save us from the snares of the accuser (cf. Rev 12:10).
-That is why it is so important
+That is why it is so important to encounter God's mercy, especially in the Sacrament of Reconciliation, where we experience his truth and tenderness.
+Paradoxically, the evil one can also speak the truth to us, yet he does so only to condemn us.
+We know that God's truth does not condemn, but instead welcomes, embraces, sustains and forgives us.
+That truth always presents itself to us like the merciful father in Jesus' parable (cf. Lk 15:11-32).
+It comes out to meet us, restores our dignity, sets us back on our feet and rejoices for us, for, as the father says: "This my son was dead and is alive again; he was lost and is found" (v.
+24).

-Even through Joseph's fears, God's will, his history and his plan were at work.
+Eventhrough Joseph's fears, God's will, his history and his plan were at work.
 Joseph, then, teaches us that faith in God includes believing that he can work even through our fears, our frailties and our weaknesses.
 He also teaches us that amid the tempests of life, we must never be afraid to let the Lord steer our course.
 At times, we want to be in complete control, yet God always sees the bigger picture. [...]

-Poverty, Chastity and Obedience, may the good Lord deepen in me the sense of being humble, obedient and always be available at the disposal of God's mission in the footsteps of St. Michael Garicoits.
-Let the joyful memories and the joyful atmosphere be surrounded always and until the last breath of my life.
-As Pope Francis states "Where there is a Religious, there is joy."
-Through the various acts of my life, may I share the joy in the community and go out to share the same joy that I have received in my life.
+"Yeast" and "salt" in any time and in any place